Certified Nursing Assistant (CNA)

 7. Set up your desk/study area.
 Make sure you have a quiet place to attend class and stay focused.

 8. Update your phone to ensure you have 2 factor authentication set up and your account is current.
-This is needed when you log into computers at NDSCS.
+This is needed when you log into computer at NDSCS.

 Funding Resources